Health

 4. Cultivate an Attitude of Gratitude

 There is much recent research on the power of gratitude.
-Developing a habit of acknowledging and appreciating what is good in your life can uplift your mood and change your perspective.
+Developing a habit of acknowledging and appreciating what is good in your life can lift your mood and change your perspective.
 Studies show that a habit of gratitude can reduce stress, anxiety, and the sense of isolation, among many other mental and physical benefits.

 You can practice gratitude in many ways: keep a gratitude journal, thank the people around you, think of three things you're grateful for every day.
 If you want more information and ideas about how to be grateful, check out the writings of gratitude specialist Dr. Robert Emmons.
 For a quick introduction to the power of gratitude and ways to express it, get a copy of The Little Book of Gratitude: Create a Life of Happiness and Wellbeing by Giving Thanks.